karlstolley/rtc/syllabus/_projects/project-02.md

   - action: Post Project Two draft and walkthrough video.
     description: >
-      Include a link to your GitHub repository and a short video where your group talks through your project running in a two web browsers.
+      Include a link to your GitHub repository and a short video where your group talks through your project running in two web browsers.
 Be sure and also respond to the progress of other group projects.
     deadline: 2021-11-11
   - action: Submit your final Project Two.